zimicjs/zimic/docs/wiki/getting-started.md

 ### Server-side post-install

-No additional configuration is required for Node.js!
+No additional configuration is required for server-side applications!

 ## 4. Choose your method to intercept requests